tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-chaining-vnc.rst

 Service Chaining
 ================

-Contrail Controller supports chaining of various Layer 2 through Layer 7 services such as firewall, NAT, IDP, and so on.
+Tungsten Fabric Controller supports chaining of various Layer 2 through Layer 7 services such as firewall, NAT, IDP, and so on.

 -  `Service Chaining Basics`_